WallStreetMojo

 Example #1 – Allocation of the Interest on the Bonds

-For Example Company A ltd., issued the 1000 bonds in the market having the face value of $1,000 each at the rate of $970 each.
-The period for which the bond is issued in the market is 6 years.
-Calculate the charge of interest every year in the income statement of the company using the Straight Line method.
+For Example, Company A ltd. issued the 1000 bonds in the market having a face value of $1,000 each at $970 each.
+The period for which the bond is issued in the market is six years.
+Calculate the charge of interest every year in the company's income statement using the Straight Line method.

 Solution